muratk3n/thirdwave/en/README.md

 ---

-I for one will be happy this aspect of the shitshow to be over, WH being visibly divided on key issues.
+I for one will be happy this aspect of the show to be over, WH being visibly divided on key issues.
 It always smacked off incompetence, talking abt the head now, tactical moves of a flailing inexperienced STP.

 "Pompeo Blames Russia for Hack as Trump Casts Doubt"